Here Be Dragons Episode 7

 It was so unfair!

-Suddenly, his situation came crashing down on him, overwhelming him.
-He surrendered to a bout of crying, angry at himself for reacting like a child, yet unable to stop.
-But the padding limited the expansion of his heaving chest and his tear ducts quickly ran out of water.
-Crying was no longer possible.
-Besides, it had turned a throbbing headache into a pounding one.
+His situation crashed down on him, overwhelming him.
+He surrendered to a bout of weeping, angry at himself for reacting like a child, yet unable to prevent it.
+But the padding limited the expansion of his heaving chest and his tear ducts quickly ran out of tears.
+Prolonged crying was impossible.
+Besides, just trying to cry had turned a throbbing headache into a pounding one.

 He waited for his vision to clear, both from the tears and his headache, then lifted one knee and set a boot on the dusty, rippled ground.
 Like the gradual opening of a fern, he unfurled his wretched body into its accustomed slouch.
 He peered up-slope, seeking the pin-prick of daylight, seeking a sign to aid his choice.

-He saw only dust, some glowing in shades of orange from the submerged light of the dragon-lance, some reflecting the white light of his helm back into his eyes with a yellow stain.
+He saw only dust.
+The dust pool at his feet glowed in shades of orange from the submerged light of the dragon-lance.
+The airborne dust reflected the white light of his helm back into his eyes with a yellow stain.

 And that was his sign.